 Importance of Having Your Music on Streaming Services

-In the past, people produced physical CDs with their new albums and relied on the sale of these CDs but times have changed now.
+In the past, people produced physical CDs with their new albums and relied on the sale of these CDs.
+But times have changed.

-How many of you actually purchase a physical CD or still have the mechanism required to play music from that CD
+How many of you actually purchase a physical CD track or even have the mechanism required to play music from that CD?
+Barely anyone does.

 While there are still tons of people who would be ready to pay a nominal amount for music, this payment is usually done on streaming platforms by paying for Apple Music, Spotify, Amazon Music, Google Play Music, Tidal, Pandora and so on.

-The main problem arises when most of these streaming services do not take on the work done by unsigned artists, which leaves them hunting for record labels or distributors to put their music on these services.
+Unfortunately, most of these streaming services do not platform the work of unsigned artists.
+So their left hunting for record labels or distributors to put their music on these services.

 Interested in recording music at home?